djradon/public-notes/blogs.carpe-noctem.2024-09-27-introducing-carpe-noctem.md

 ## Why Does the Metaverse Suck?

-In the words of [[user.ian-bogost]], "3-D worlds seem more and more real.
-But those worlds feel even more incongruous when the people that inhabit them behave like animatronics and the environments work like Potemkin villages."
+In the words of [[user.ian-bogost]], “3-D worlds seem more and more real.
+But those worlds feel even more incongruous when the people that inhabit them behave like animatronics and the environments work like Potemkin villages.”
 Realistic graphics don't make characters and situations interesting.
 Conceptual depth makes situations interesting.

 Traditional roleplaying doesn't have this problem because good writers author good characters, places, and situations, and then a good GM and the players' imaginations bring them to life.